timescale/docs/timescaledb/overview/core-concepts/chunks.md

   on the hypertable, and these operations (and configurations) are pushed down to both existing and new chunks.

-- **Easy Data Retention**.
+- **Easy data retention**.
 In many time-series applications, whether based on cost, storage, compliance, or other reasons, users often only want to retain data only for a certain amount of time.
 With TimescaleDB, users can quickly delete chunks based on their time ranges (e.g., all chunks whose data has